-- (a) Except as provided for a retail public utility under Rule 5.3, the maximum annual quantity of groundwater that may be authorized by the Board for production from contiguous controlled acreage under an Operating Permit shall be the production allowable per contiguous controlled acre for the aquifer, layer of an aquifer, or aquifers in which the well is completed and screened multiplied by the number of contiguous controlled acres associated with the well of the Operating Permit applicant, subtracting out: - all annual groundwater production authorization recognized under any Historic Use Permit, or other Operating Permit for any well or well system located on such contiguous controlled acreage; and - an estimate of production by exempt wells located on such contiguous controlled acreage-; for each exempt well used exclusively for domestic or livestock purposes, two (2) acres shall be subtracted in lieu of an estimate of production. - (b) The initial annual production allowable per contiguous controlled acre is hereby established as 25,000 50,000 gallons per acre, regardless of the aquifer or layer of an aquifer in which the any well on the acreage is completed and screened. - (c) The production allowable per contiguous controlled acre set forth under Subsection (b) may be reduced by the Board for an aquifer or layer of an aquifer, and thus reduced for wells and well systems completed or screened in such an aquifer or layer of an aquifer, as necessary or appropriate under Rule 5.4 in order to achieve the adopted desired future conditions for an aquifer or layer of an aquifer.
-However, in order to ensure that all landowners have an opportunity to produce their fair share of groundwater from their properties, under no circumstances may the Board reduce the production allowable per contiguous controlled acre for an aquifer or layer of an aquifer lower than the its true production allowable per contiguous controlled acre for an aquifer or layer of an aquifer. - (d) The true production allowable per contiguous controlled acre for any aquifer or layer of an aquifer in the District will be determined by the Board by dividing the amount of Modeled Available Groundwater established by the Texas Water Development Board for an aquifer or layer of an aquifer inside the boundaries of the District by the estimated total number of surface acres overlying the aquifer or layer of the aquifer inside the boundaries of the District.
+- (a) Except as provided for a retail public utility under Rule 5.3, Tthe maximum annual quantity of groundwater that may be authorized by the Board for production from contiguous controlled acreage under an Operating Permit shall be the production allowable per contiguous controlled acre for the aquifer, layer of an aquifer, or aquifers in which the well is completed multiplied by the number of contiguous controlled acres associated with the well of the Operating Permit applicant, subtracting out: - all annual groundwater production authorization recognized under any Historic Use Permit, pending application for a Historic Use Permit, or other Operating Permit for any well or well system located on such contiguous controlled acreage; and - (2) an estimate of production by exempt wells located on such contiguous controlled acreage; for each exempt well used exclusively for domestic or livestock purposes, two (2) acres shall be subtracted in lieu of an estimate of production. - (b) The initial annual production allowable per contiguous controlled acre is hereby

-- (e) If a well is authorized to produce groundwater under a Historic Use Permit or application for a Historic Use Permit that has not yet been granted or denied, the maximum annual quantity of groundwater that may be authorized by the Board for production under an Operating Permit for the well shall be the amount set forth under Subsection (a) of this rule minus the Maximum Historic Use authorized for the well under the Historic Use Permit or application for a Historic Use Permit.
-If the amount of groundwater authorized to be produced from a well under the Historic Use Permit in an amount that is greater than the amount set forth under Subsection (a) of this rule, the well is not eligible for additional groundwater production under an Operating Permit unless or until the applicant secures a sufficient number of contiguous controlled acres to qualify for such additional production under this rule.
-The Board may, however, or except as may be authorized by the Board authorize additional groundwater production from such a well under Rule 5.5. - (f) The total groundwater production that can be authorized to be produced from contiguous controlled acreage under an Operating Permit under this rule applies regardless of how many wells or well systems are producing that groundwater from the contiguous controlled acreage.
+- established as 50,000 gallons per acre, regardless of the aquifer or layer of an aquifer in which any well on the acreage is completed. - (c) The production allowable per contiguous controlled acre set forth under Subsection (b) may be reduced by the Board for an aquifer or layer of an aquifer, and thus reduced for wells and well systems completed or screened in such an aquifer or layer of an aquifer, as necessary or appropriate under Rule 5.4 in order to achieve the adopted desired future conditions for an aquifer or layer of an aquifer.
+However, in order to ensure that all landowners have an opportunity to produce their fair share of groundwater from their properties, under no circumstances may the Board reduce the production allowable per contiguous controlled acre for an aquifer or layer of an aquifer lower than its true production allowable per contiguous controlled acre. - (d) The true production allowable per contiguous controlled acre for any aquifer or layer of an aquifer in the District will be determined by the Board by dividing the amount of Modeled Available Groundwater established by the Texas Water Development Board for an aquifer or layer of an aquifer inside the boundaries of the District by the estimated total number of surface acres overlying the aquifer or layer of the aquifer inside the boundaries of the District. - (e) If a well is authorized to produce groundwater under a Historic Use Permit or application for a Historic Use Permit in an amount that is greater than the amount set forth under Subsection (a) of this rule, the well is not eligible for additional groundwater production under an Operating Permit unless or until the applicant secures a sufficient number of contiguous controlled acres to qualify for such additional production under this rule.
+The Board may, however, authorize additional groundwater production from such a well under Rule 5.5. - (f) The total groundwater production that can be authorized to be produced from contiguous controlled acreage under an Operating Permit under this rule applies regardless of how many wells or well systems are producing that groundwater from the contiguous controlled acreage.